Playful ‘Puffy Bricks’ is a unique design technique which generates inviting and tactile concrete forms.

 The work of Soft Baroque is all about material critique and aesthetic play.
 The style of each project comes from the specific materiality being explored.
 But, it is always underlined by a simple, clean functionality.

 The look of ‘Puffy Bricks’ directly emerges from the process of creation.
-At first glance, they seem to defy any logical process, but they are practical and durable pieces which have obviously been created with function in mind.
+At first glance, they seem to defy any logical process, but they are practical and durable pieces that have obviously been created with function in mind.

 Like cells or a Voronoi diagram, the shapes interlock and fill out the form of each piece.
 They evoke ideas of both the digital and the organic.